SirMetathyst/zinc/README.md

 zinc component add -p components -n position -d x:float32 -d y:float32 -o ./components zinc component add -p components -n velocity -d x:float32 -d y:float32 -o ./components
 ```
-So, What's going on here?
-We're calling the `Zinc` CLI and passing in some arguments.
-Firstly the `p` param tells the `Zinc` CLI that we want the generated file to have the package name of `components`.
-Then we're telling it we want a component with the name of `position` and defining some data types for that component.
-The format must be in `name:type` but there are no checks done for whether the type is valid.
-It just replaces a value in the template.
-Lastly we give it a folder we want our component files to live in.
+We first call the `ZincCLI` and pass in some arguments.
+The `p` argument tells the `ZincCLI` that we want our generated component to have the package name of `components`.
+Then we tell it we want a component with the name of `position` and specify the data.
+The format must be in `name:type` but no checks are done to ensure valid go code.
+Lastly, we give it a folder where we want our component files to be generated in.
 Now we have some components generated to play with.

 ```golang
 package main